elsassph/fusetools-haxe/readme.md

 module.exports = new View();
 ```

-It may look like syntaxic sugar, but it's way more than that: this is fully strongly typed.
+**It may look like syntaxic sugar, but it's way more than that**: this is fully strongly typed.
 Everything
 is validated by the compiler and guarranteed to be sound before running it.

 ## module.exports